KalabAmssalu/addisMusicApp/markdown.md

 - Design UI for displaying list of songs
 - Fetch songs from backend API and display them
-- Implement functionality to add, update, and delete songs
+- Implement functionality to add, and delete songs
-- Update UI dynamically when songs are added, updated, or deleted without page reload
+- Update UI dynamically when songs are added, or deleted without page reload

 ### Implement Statistics Section